Beren Yeşilırmak

 Beren Yeşilırmak (born June 1, 2005 in Mersin, Turkey) is a Turkish female volleyball player.
 She is 186 cm tall at 61 kg and plays in the Wing-Spiker position.
-She plays for Galatasaray.
+She plays for Çukurova Belediyesi Adana Demirspor.

 Youth career

 Yeşilırmak, who was born in Mersin on June 1, 2005, started volleyball in Mersin Yenişehir.
 After her education at Mersin Toros College, she transferred to the Galatasaray youth team in 2017.

 Club career

 Galatasaray

 She was included in the Galatasaray A Team squad in the 2019-20 season.

 On 13 October 2019, Galatasaray HDI Sigorta Women's Volleyball Team faced Nilüfer Belediye on the road in the first week match of the Vestel Venus Sultans League of the 2019-20 volleyball season.
 Beren entered the game in the 2nd set of the match and used the service, wearing the Galatasaray jersey for the first time in an official match.

 On February 7, 2022, Galatasaray extended the contract of Yeşilırmak for 2 more years.